thedevs-network/kutt/README.md

 | BASH            | [url-shortener](https://git.tim-peters.org/Tim/url-shortener)                     | Simple BASH script with GUI                          |
 | Kubernetes/Helm | [ArtifactHub](https://artifacthub.io/packages/helm/christianhuth/kutt)            | A Helm Chart to install Kutt on a Kubernetes cluster |

+## 🛠️ Troubleshooting & FAQ

+**Q: I get a database error when starting the app.**
+A: Make sure you've run `npm run migrate`, and your environment variables for the database are correct.

+**Q: How do I reset my admin password?**
+A: If you're using SQLite, you can delete the `db/data` file to reset everything.
+For Postgres or MySQL, you can manually remove the user row from the database.
 ## Contributing

 Pull requests are welcome.
 Open a discussion for feedback, requesting features, or discussing ideas.